The 5 Big Compound Lifts for Building Muscle

-Bodybuilding is the style of training that’s best for building muscle, right?
+Bodybuilding is the best way to train for muscle growth, right?
 In theory, yes.
-But most bodybuilding programs fail to emphasize getting stronger at the big compound lifts, and so they fail to produce consistent muscle growth over time.
-The solution is simple, and everyone who’s ever tried strength training already knows what it is.
+But most bodybuilding programs fail to emphasize getting stronger at the big compound lifts, so they fail to produce consistent muscle growth over time.
+The solution is simple, and everyone who’s ever tried strength training already knows it.

 - The Power of Specificity

 - The Hierarchy of Muscle-Building Exercises

 - What Are the Best Compound Lifts?